Automate Schedule

 Automate Schedule (ex Skybot Scheduler) is an enterprise job scheduler and workload automation solution for Windows, UNIX, and Linux servers.
 Automate Schedule is sold by HelpSystems.
 HelpSystems is headquartered in Eden Prairie, MN and is backed by TA Associates, Charlesbank Capital Partners, and HGGC.

 Automate Schedule consists of a PostgreSQL database, an apache tomcat web server, java-based agents on Windows, macOS, Linux and Unix (including Solaris, AIX and HP-UX).
 The job scheduler's user interface can be any modern web browser.

+Applications

 Automate Schedule builds complex job schedules across multiple systems and applications including: